graphite-project/carbonate/README.md

   --rsync-disable-copy-dest
-                        Avoid --copy-dest, transfer all whisper data between nodes. (default: False) --dirty               If set, don't clean temporary rsync directory (default: False)
+                        Avoid --copy-dest, transfer all whisper data between nodes. (default: False) --rsync-max-retries RETRIES
+                        Number of times rsync will attempt to copy each batch of metrics before moving on.
+If all retry attempts are unsuccessful, carbon-sync will write a file containing the name of each metric in the failed batch so they can be easily retried at a later time.
+(Default: 3) --rsync-retries-interval SECONDS
+                        How long to wait in between each rsync retry attempt (see --rsync-max-retries). (default: 5) -t TMP_STAGING_DIR, --tmpdir TMP_STAGING_DIR
+                        Specify an alternate location in which the temporary rsync staging dirs will be created.
+This can be useful for large syncs where the default location (as chosen by mkdtemp) resides on a filesystem that's too small to store all the metrics being copied from the remote host.
+  --dirty               If set, don't clean temporary rsync directory
+                        (default: False)
   -l, --lock            Lock whisper files during filling (default: False)